Stop Fighting Fees: Three Cash-Flow Levers Every Utility Leader Can Pull

 Last Updated: December 2, 2025

-Key Takeaways for Utility Leaders
+Executive Summary: Key Takeaways for Utility Leaders

-• The Three Levers: You can directly control Fee Allocation, Cost-to-Serve, and Days Sales Outstanding (DSO) to optimize bill pay.
+• The Three Levers: You can directly control Fee Allocation, True Cost-to-Serve, and Days Sales Outstanding (DSO) to optimize bill pay.

 • True Cost-to-Serve: Paper checks and walk-in payments often have a higher true cost-to-serve than digital payments once hidden labor, reconciliation, and overhead are factored in.